Torrance-South Bay YMCA

 North Valley Family YMCA

 Interested in volunteering and using your talents to encourage, guide and train young athletes at the Y?
 Youth Basketball, program is offered in partnership with the Los Angeles Clippers®, and we rely on our volunteers to support our leagues.
 Our volunteers are vital in helping us teach strong Y values through sports.
 Through positive coaching, our Jr. Clippers Youth Basketball teaches young athletes the fundamentals of the game while building their confidence, getting them active, and helping them learn valuable lessons in teamwork, sportsmanship and leadership.
 Our Jr. Clippers Basketball program is broken down into seasons and is open to both boys and girls.
 We make sure each child participates, regardless of skill level. - Volunteering requires a 6-8 week commitment for each season.
-Must be 18 years of age to volunteer as a coach or assistant coach.
+Must be 16 years of age to volunteer as a Scoreboard Attendant and be 18 years of age to volunteer as a coach or assistant coach.
 HERE IS A TENTATIVE SCHEDULE OF THE SEASON DATES FOR 2025.
 Winter 2025: January 27 - March 22 (*No Programming: February 12 & 17, March 1 & 7) Spring 2025: April 7 – May 31 (*No Programming: May 24 -26, April 21) Summer 2025: June 16 - August 9 (*No Programming: June 19, June 30-July 5) Fall I 2025: August 25 - October 11 (*No Programming: August 30 - September 1) Fall II 2025:October 27 - December 13(*No Programming: November 11, November 24 - 29)

 How you can help: